Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

     }
    ```

-For more information about starting Lifecycle, see [Lifecycle extension in Android](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/lifecycle/lifecycle-extension-in-android).
+For more information about starting Lifecycle, see the [Lifecycle extension in Android guide](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/lifecycle/lifecycle-extension-in-android).
 {% endtab %}

 {% tab title="iOS" %}
-1. In your app's `application:didFinishLaunchingWithOptions:` method, register the Campaign, Identity, Signal, and Lifecycle extensions:
+In your app's `application:didFinishLaunchingWithOptions:` method, register the Campaign, Identity, Signal, and Lifecycle extensions:

-   **Objective C**
+   **Objective-C**

    ```objectivec
     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {